rtuechsen/smartplug/README.md

 ## Backend

 After adding dependencies to the backend via pip, one has to manually add them to `/backend/requirements.txt` to include them in future installations.
 The dependency should allow patches (`>=`) but not switch to higher feature versions (`,<`).
+Requires the extension `Black Formatter` for formatting in VSCode.

 ## Frontend